 - You do not need a UK bank account before you rent, so no need to panic over this.
 You can find more information on this topic here.

-- The compulsory Right-to-rent check can currently be completed remotely, although this might change after the pandemic.
+- The compulsory Right-to-rent check can currently be completed remotely, although this might change in 2022.

 The one thing you will have to come to London for though, is to collect your keys 🙂